abasami/uniduna-f-sharp2024_final-proj/README.md

 ```
 \(Folder Name)>dotnet new websharper-spa -lang F# -n (ProjectName)
 ```
-2 Change the code and add the graph from TryWebSharper
+2 I changed the code.
+And I editted HTML and CSS.